 When all candidates have returned to their original seats, the Chancellor will direct you to shift your tassels to the left as a symbol of graduation and then instruct you to be seated.

 Please honor your fellow candidates, who have also worked hard for this moment, by treating them with dignity and respect.

 Audience members can take photographs from their seats only.
 A photographer will take a photograph of each candidate receiving his/her diploma.
-A proof of your photograph will be sent to you via email after commencement.
+After commencement, you will receive an email message from the photographer with a link to view your proof online.
 You may order additional photographs at that time.
-If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by May 1, 2013, to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.
+If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by December 1, 2015 to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.

 If you have questions or concerns, please email firstname.lastname@example.org, or call 956-GRAD.